Kermadec Islands: History

 British, American and Australian whaling vessels cruised offshore in the 19th century and often visited the islands in search of water, wood and food.
 The first such vessel on record was the whaler Fanny that visited Raoul Island in 1823.

 On 1 August 1886, HMS Diamond annexed the islands for the United Kingdom.
+Letters patent issued on 18 January 1887, assigned the islands to the colony of New Zealand following a request from the colony's parliament.
 European settlers have lived on the island for varying lengths of time, from the early nineteenth century until 1937, growing food for the whalers.
 The Thomas Bell family settled on the island from 1878 to 1914.
-One of the Bell daughters, Bessie Dyke, recounted the family's experience to writer Elsie K. Morton who published their story in 1957 as, Crusoes of Sunday Island.
+One of the Bell daughters, Bessie Dyke, recounted the family's experience to writer Elsie K. Morton who published their story in 1957 as Crusoes of Sunday Island.

-The islands were annexed to New Zealand in 1887 according to one source.
-However the Encyclopaedia of New Zealand states the annexation happened in 1886.

 Raoul Island Station

-The Station consists of a government meteorological and radio station, and a hostel for Department of Conservation officers and volunteers, that has been maintained since 1937.
+The Raoul Island Station consists of a government meteorological and radio station, and a hostel for Department of Conservation officers and volunteers, that has been maintained since 1937.
 It lies on the northern terraces of Raoul Island, at an elevation of about 50 m, above the cliffs of Fleetwood Bluff.
 It is the northernmost inhabited outpost of New Zealand.

 Nuclear testing proposals

 In 1955, the British Government required a large site remote from population centres to test the new thermonuclear devices it was developing.
 Various islands in the South Pacific and Southern Oceans were considered, along with Antarctica.
-The Admiralty suggested the Antipodes Islands may be suitable.
 In May 1955, the Minister for Defence, Selwyn Lloyd, on advice from the Admiralty report, concluded that the Kermadec Islands would be suitable.
-As the island group are part of New Zealand, Anthony Eden who had recently become the Prime Minister of the UK wrote to the Prime Minister of New Zealand, Sidney Holland, to ask for permission to use the islands.
-Holland refused, fearing an adverse public reaction in the upcoming 1957 general election in New Zealand.
+As the island group was part of New Zealand, Anthony Eden, who had recently become the Prime Minister of the United Kingdom, wrote to the Prime Minister of New Zealand, Sidney Holland, to ask for permission to use the islands.
+Holland refused, fearing an adverse public reaction in the upcoming 1957 general election.
 Despite reassurances and pressure from the British government, Holland remained firm.